 Gifted children are born with natural abilities well above the average for their age.
-If your child is gifted, you might notice these natural abilities in the way she’s learning and developing.
+If your child is gifted, you might notice these natural abilities in the way they’re learning and developing.

 Children can be gifted in any area of ability, and they can also be gifted in more than one area.
 For example, a child might be gifted creatively and intellectually.
-Or he might have above-average physical coordination and memory, or more social and emotional maturity than other children his age.
+Or they might have above-average physical coordination and memory, or more social and emotional maturity than other children their age.

 Children can be gifted at different levels too.
 That is, some gifted children have more advanced abilities than others.
-And some gifted children also have disabilities – for example, a child who is intellectually gifted might have autism spectrum disorder (ASD) or a hearing impairment.
+And some gifted children also have disabilities.
+For example, a child who is intellectually gifted might also have autism or hearing loss.

 Being gifted often runs in families.
-And gifted children come from different cultures and all types of families.
+And gifted children are found in all cultures and all types of families.

-‘Gifted’ is the term most people use, and it can be used in relation to abilities of all kinds.
+‘Gifted’ is the term most people use, and it’s used in relation to abilities of all kinds.
 You might also hear people talk about children with ‘high potential’ or ‘advanced development’ or children who are ‘extremely bright’ or ‘very athletic’.

 About talented children